 Listening to punk-rock when I was younger made me an outcast on the edges of my high school social circle.
 I was one of the few who went against the grain and listened to bands like Yellowcard, Blink 182, Thursday, and My Chemical Romance (MCR).

 I didn’t realize that doing so would get me looked down on for listening to a kind of music branded “emo.”
 I was asked if I cut my wrists or wanted to kill myself.
 I was too busy listening to the latest MCR album at the time, Three Cheers For Sweet Revenge, to care.

-Dressed as a goth and performing a funeral ceremony for a music video, lead singer Gerard Way certainly came off as a bit strange (few people realized he was paying tribute to his grandmother, who inspired his creativity in music and graphic design).
+Dressed as a goth and performing a funeral ceremony for a music video, My Chemical Romance lead singer, Gerard Way certainly came off as a bit strange (few people realized he was paying tribute to his grandmother, who inspired his creativity in music and graphic design).

 The series follows the lives of 7 of 43 super-powered children who were born due to a finishing blow of a cosmic wrestling match.
 All births were inexplicable and an extraterrestrial disguised as a famous entrepreneur, Sir.
 Reginald Hargreeves (Monocle), adopted them.